ziqihuangg/CelebA-Dialog/README.md

 ## Agreement
 * The CelebA-Dialog dataset is available for non-commercial research purposes only.
 * You agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes, any portion of the images and any portion of derived data.
-* You agree not to further copy, publish or distribute any portion of the DeepFashion-MultiModal dataset.
+* You agree not to further copy, publish or distribute any portion of the CelebA-Dialog dataset.
 Except, for internal use at a single site within the same organization it is allowed to make copies of the dataset.

 ## Citation